 The total number of African contributing countries to RSIF remains eight (Benin, Burkina Faso, Côte d'Ivoire, Kenya, Ghana, Mozambique, Rwanda and Senegal).
-(Mozambique) The subsidiary agreement between icipe and the Government of Mozambique was signed during the previous period.
-During this period, discussions were held with the Government of Mozambique and the World Bank office in Mozambique to agree on workplan for year 1, as well as strengthening communication with the Government of Mozambique and the first installment (including preparation of Authorised signatory letters (ASLs).
+(Mozambique) The subsidiary agreement between icipe and the Government of Mozambique was received in this period.
+Discussions were held with the Government of Mozambique and the World Bank office in Mozambique to agree on workplan for year 1, as well as strengthening communication with the Government of Mozambique.
+Arrangements have also been made for receipt of the first installment (including preparation of Authorised signatory letters (ASLs).

-Icipe is in communication with the Government of Nigeria to finalise the Sub-sidiary Agreement between icipe and Nigeria, through which 21 Cohort 3 Scholars are to be supported.
+Icipe is in communication with the Government of Nigeria to finalise the Subsidiary Agreement between icipe and Nigeria, through which 21 Cohort 3 Scholars are to be supported.
 The Scholar agreements for these scholars will be finalised when the agreement has been finalised.

 A program committee was established for the RSIF Annual Conference (scheduled for 15-19 November 2021 to be co-hosted by University Mohammed VI Polytechnic in Morocco).
-The program committee comprises seven members including a representative of the CAG, the World Bank and thematic experts on the key conference areas including meeting the sustainable development goals, technology and covid-19 challenges.
-The Annual Conference will be used both to showcase the high quality science that RSIF is impleneting as well as to bring new partners on board.
+The program committee comprises seven members including a representative of the CAG, the World Bank and thematic experts on the key conference areas including meeting the sustainable development goals, technology and Covid-19 challenges.
+The Annual Conference will be used both to showcase the high quality science that RSIF is implementing as well as to bring new partners on board.